By AJ Huynh

 What Changes Can People Expect From Therapy?

-While progress looks different for everyone, many people notice improvements in several areas of life as they continue counseling.
+Therapy often focuses on helping individuals create meaningful changes that support long-term emotional wellness.
+Progress looks different for everyone, but many people notice improvements in several areas of life as they continue counseling.

 Therapy may help individuals: